dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

           knora-base:forGroup knora-base:ProjectMember ;
           knora-base:forResourceClass knora-base:AllResourceClasses ;
           knora-base:forProperty knora-base:AllProperties ;
-          knora-base:hasPermission "CR kb:Creator|M kb:ProjectMember|V kb:KnownUser"^^xsd:string .
+          knora-base:hasPermissions "CR kb:Creator|M kb:ProjectMember|V kb:KnownUser"^^xsd:string .

-The default permissions set are change right permission to the creator, modify permission to all project members, and view permission to known users.
-Further, this applies to all resource classes and all their properties inside the project.
+If the user creating a new object is a member of more than one group with such attached permissions, and additionally default object access permission are defined on resource classes and/or properties, then the final set of default object access permissions that will result, will follow the following rule:

+      1. If default object access permissions are only defined on user groups, then the final set of permissions that will result is additive and **most permissive**.

+      2. If default object access permissions are only defined on resource classes and/or properties, then the final set of permissions that will result is additive and **least permissive**.

+      3. If default object access permissions are defined both on user groups (1) and on resource classes and/or properties (2), then the final set of permissions that will result is additive from (1) and (2) and **least permissive**.

+Further, at the time a resource / value is created, it is necessary to supply a set of object access permissions, with which the resource / value should be created.
+The actual set of object access permissions that will be attached to the newly created resource / value will be an additive and **least permissive** combination of these provided object access permissions and predefined default object access permissions.

 Permission Templates
 ---------------------

+The permission capabilities of Knora are very large, as it needs to be able to satisfy a broad set of requirements.
-To simplify permission management, it is possible to apply different permission templates to a project.
-A permission template defines a set of administrative and default object access permission, which can be applied to a project.
+To simplify permission management for the users, we provide permission templates, which can be used during creation of new projects, or applied to existing projects.
+A permission template defines a set of administrative and default object access permission.
+Currently, three different templates are defined *OPEN*, *CLOSED*, *NONE*.

 Template: OPEN
 ^^^^^^^^^^^^^^^

 The *OPEN* template, defines the following permissions:

-These default object access permissions are going to be defined for each newly created project:

   - The ``knora-base:SystemAdmin`` group:
      - receives implicitly *ProjectResourceCreateAllPermission* for all projects.